fernperezg97/covid_final_project/README.md

 * SQLAlchemy
 * Chart.js (open-source JavaScript library for data visualization)
-* Jinja - Jinja was used to return a single HTML page to the frontend
+* Jinja (used to create HTML, XML or other markup formats that are returned to the user via an HTTP request)
 * Bootstrap

 ### APIs